 There's a reason your co-worker, best friend and brother can't get enough of their workouts.
 Exercise is a body- and mind-altering experience, and those who engage in it understand why it's truly worth the sweat.

 Adults should aim to get at least 150 to 300 minutes of moderate-intensity exercise a week, plus two strength-training sessions, according to the U.S. Department of Health and Human Services' Physical Activity Guidelines for Americans.
 You can divide that into at least five days of 30-minute workouts, or fewer longer sessions, as outlined in the chart below.
-If you prefer vigorous-intensity aerobic exercise, like HIIT or running, aim for 75 to 150 minutes a week.)
+If you prefer vigorous-intensity aerobic exercise, like HIIT or running, aim for 75 to 150 minutes a week.

 However you choose to move, make it a point to vary your workouts.
 It's easy to fall into a rut of jogging every day or even lifting weights on back-to-back sessions.
 But by mixing up your workouts, you'll challenge your body in new ways.

 A well-balanced workout routine includes aerobic exercise and resistance training, as well as recovery and mobility days, explains Leada Malek, a certified sports and conditioning specialist (CSCS) and board-certified physical therapist.

 Avoid skimping on recovery days.
 If you don't allow your muscles to recover properly in between your workouts, you run the risk of overtraining, which can reverse the benefits of exercise and cause muscle fatigue and weaken your immune system.

 10 Big Exercise Benefits